-Many people have asked us about the ghosts on our Historic Burlington Ghost Walks so here is some of the history and accounts of the places we visit on the tour.
-The Paletta Lakefront Mansion is not on the Ghost Walk but we do private tours and investigations at the Mansion.
-This is the eighth page from our Ghost Tourism Files.
+Many people have asked us about the ghosts on our Historic Burlington Ghost Walks.
+Here is some of the history and accounts of the places we visit on the tour.
+The Paletta Lakefront Mansion is NOT on the Ghost Walk but we sometimes do private tours and investigations at the Mansion.

-Burlington Ghost Walks>Joseph Brant Museum >Haunted Soldier Statue >Emma's Back Porch >Magnetic Hill > GhostFiles: Case Study - Paletta Lakefront Mansion
+Burlington Ghost Walks> >Haunted Soldier Statue >Emma's Back Porch >Magnetic Hill > GhostFiles: Case Study - Paletta Lakefront Mansion

 Burlington, Ontario, Canada